robrich502/wordgame/README.md

      1. Limit user to only x guess attempts..
 Such as 5.
 After 5 is hit print that they lost the game.

   * Associate hints with each word...
 So maybe we use a random function to pick a word, then the user will be displayed a hint associated with that word.
-T/hen the user has 5 attempts to guess the meaning of the word.
+Then the user has 5 attempts to guess the word.

 If you can think of anymore cool features, just add it to this list.